feluxe/sty/README.md

 fg(custom_colors)
 ```

-If you don't like sty's default attribute, you can create your own clean objects:
+If you don't like sty's [default attributes](sty/defaults.py), you can create your own clean objects:

 ```python
 from sty.primitives import Fg